tyrone-wu/tyrone-wu.github.io/src/content/blog/proxmox-on-hyperv.md

 ---

-Note, you'll probably need to enable [MAC address spoofing](https://learn.microsoft.com/en-us/answers/questions/1075755/enable-mac-address-spoofing) in order for your containers to correctly receive traffic from public (but i might be wrong since it's been a while).
+IIRC, you'll need to enable [MAC address spoofing](https://learn.microsoft.com/en-us/answers/questions/1075755/enable-mac-address-spoofing) in order for your containers to correctly receive traffic from public (but i might be wrong since it's been a while).